 Now, the amount of flour you start with is set, at 3 1/2 cups of all-purpose flour.

-But you add in your wet ingredients, and you begin to form a sticky dough ball, you will likely need to add in additional flour.
+But you add in your wet ingredients and a sticky dough ball begins to form, you will likely need to add in additional flour.

-I do this as I knead the dough, and add in a Tbsp at a time.
+I do this as I knead the dough, and add in a Tablespoon at a time.
 You need enough to create an elastic, workable dough that you can roll out.

 However, if you add too much flour you can end up with dense, chewy cinnamon rolls.

 This is why it’s a range.
-When using my stand mixer, I usually add in about 6 additional Tbsp as the dough is kneaded.
+When using my stand mixer, I usually add in about 4-6 additional Tablespoons as the dough is kneaded.